opentx/opentx-taranis-manual/first-steps.md

 As briefly described above, OpenTX differs from the majority of mainstream radios by its programming philosophy.
 Owners of Multiplex radios will however feel at home very quickly, as the principles are very similar.

-Most commercial transmitters offer a choice between a limited set of predefined usage scenarios (airplane, glider, helicopter), a number of functions that are commonly used with such models (delta, flaperon, camber, butterfly...), and have fixed assignations (sticks always control their respective channels).
+Most commercial transmitters offer a choice between a limited set of predefined usage scenarios (airplane, glider, helicopter), a number of functions that are commonly used with such models (delta, flaperon, camber, butterfly...), and have fixed assignments sticks always control their respective channels).

 OpenTX offers a blank canvas on which you will build your setup: the [mixer screen](mixer.md).